FG Urges Synergy, Information Sharing in Money Laundering, Terrorism Financing War

 “Indeed, this is a recognition of the country’s leadership role in the region,” Aba said.

-The DG however noted that there are still some challenges in the implementation of the current AML/CFT in the region.
+The DG however noted that there were still some challenges in the implementation of the current AML/CFT in the region.

-He stated that to tackle the challenges required “greater coordination and synergy between national authorities and private sector operators to enhance awareness of, and provide collective responses to the emerging ML/TF threats, as well as leverage on the opportunities provided by technologies for effective implementation of AML/CFT preventive measures.
+He stated that to tackle the challenges require, “greater coordination and synergy between national authorities and private sector operators to enhance awareness of, and provide collective responses to the emerging ML/TF threats as well as leverage on the opportunities provided by technologies for effective implementation of AML/CFT preventive measures.

-“It is against this backdrop that the secretariat has organized this summit to bring together critical players, particularly supervisory/regulatory authorities, financial intelligence units, financial institutions and DNFBPs to discuss some of these contemporary and emerging ML/TF issues that impact on the implementation of AML/CFT regime in the region”.
+“It is against this backdrop that the Secretariat has organised this Summit to bring together critical players, particularly supervisory/regulatory authorities, financial intelligence units, financial institutions and DNFBPs to discuss some of these contemporary and emerging ML/TF issues that impact on the implementation of AML/CFT regime in the region.”

-Earlier, Nigeria’s Director, National Financial Intelligence Unit (NFIU) and GIABA National Correspondent, Mr Mohammed Jiya, said that the theme of the 2022 Summit: ‘Current and Emerging Money Laundering and Terrorism Financing Issues’ was apt and timely because three out of top 10 countries in 2022 Global Terrorism Index (GTI) are from the West African sub region.
+Earlier, Nigeria’s Director, National Financial Intelligence Unit (NFIU) and GIABA National Correspondent, Mr. Mohammed Jiya, said the theme of the 2022 Summit: ‘Current and Emerging Money Laundering and Terrorism Financing Issues,” was apt and timely because three out of top 10 countries in 2022 Global Terrorism Index (GTI) were from the West African sub region.

-Jiya stated that the summit was therefore aimed at “providing a platform for participants to share experiences and foster cooperation and collaboration towards the protection and prevention of FIs and DNFBPs from ML and TF, promote awareness on emerging money laundering and terrorist risks, as well as share best practices in this regard”.
+Jiya stated that the summit was therefore aimed at, “providing a platform for participants to share experiences and foster cooperation and collaboration towards the protection and prevent of FIs and DNFBPs from ML and TF, promote awareness on emerging money laundering and terrorist risks as well as share best practices in this regard.”